shahbazibnafzal/artificial-intelligence/0_Data_Preprocessing/README.md

 ### Encoding the categorical values

-Categorical values need to be convered to numeric values however we can't just assign some numeric values that that has order.
+Categorical values need to be convered to numeric values however we can't just assign some numeric values that has order.
 We can use OneHotEncoder to create columns for each category and create binary values 0 or 1 for each column.

 ```python